6 Common Air Conditioner Smells Explained and How to Fix Them

 • Broken fan belt.

-Electrical issues should be examined immediately to prevent a fire.
-If you notice burning plastic when your air conditioner is operating, switch it off and contact us at 360-255-5857 without delay.
+Electrical problems should be examined quickly to stop a fire.
+If you detect burning plastic when your air conditioner is on, turn it off and call us at 360-255-5857 immediately.

 6. Air Conditioner Smells Like Cat Pee

-A powerful ammonia odor means there could be mold spreading inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold produces.
+An overpowering ammonia odor means there may be mold present inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold creates.

-Mycotoxins are hazardous to your well-being.
-That’s why you should have a professional like Service Max Heating & Air Conditioning examine your air conditioner and ductwork and clean it when recommended.
+Mycotoxins are hazardous to your wellness.
+That’s why it’s important to have a specialist like Service Max Heating & Air Conditioning check your air conditioner and ductwork and clean it when necessary.

-Our Professionals Can Take Care of Strange Air Conditioner Smells Fast
+Our Pros Can Eliminate Odd Air Conditioner Smells Fast.

 You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you need relief from your smelly air conditioner, reach us at 360-255-5857.
-We’ll determine the trouble quickly and resolve it at a fair price.
+When you need relief from your stinky air conditioner, contact us at 360-255-5857.
+We’ll figure out the issue quickly and take care of it at a reasonable.